Latin Lover (TV series)

 Latin Lover is a joint telenovela production between Venevisión (Venezuela), Iguana Producciones (Peru), and Playboy Entertainment Group (United States).
 It centers around the production of a fictional telenovela (a novela-within-the-novela, also translated as "Latin Lover"), and follows the lives (mainly the sex lives) of the actors and production staff involved in the show, as well as other tangential characters.
 The show features a large main cast of at least 23 credited performers.
+The series had two versions, an erotic version broadcast by Playboy TV and a second version adapted to over-the-air TV standards.

 Each episode features a number of softcore pornographic and simulated sexy scenes, commonly including full frontal and rear nudity, though rarely showing either male or female genitalia.

 As of July 6, 2008, Latin Lover is broadcast in Canada by Telelatino, dubbed into English.
 A new series called Latin Lover 2: Beauty & Ambition (Bellas y ambiciosas) premiered on Telelatino Network in Spring 2009.
+The new series is adapted from Malicia, from scripts produced by Iguana Producciones, Peruvian partner of the series, for Frecuencia Latina.